Bright Author: How to configure and display content on your display screen

 set transitions

-Note: If this is your first time publishing to the display screen, go to install the driver.
+Note: If this is your first time publishing to the display screen, ensure you have already installed the driver.

-16. If you have removed a file/image from the public display folder, you will see a placeholder image (as seen below).
+14. If you have removed a file/image from the public display folder, you will see a placeholder image.
+(Example below.)
 Click on this image and press Delete to remove it from your playlist.

 press ok to publish